prakharmrsl/easypcceo.github.io/pages/crypto-mining/dash-hardware/dash-hardware.md

 Here's why:

 You don't want to mine for a pool that suddenly increases its fees.
 Moreover, you don't want to mine for a pool that no longer exists.

+## Dash Cloud Mining

+Cloud mining is different from traditional mining - instead of having to buy your own mining hardware, you can hire another company to do the mining for you.
+In exchange, you'll receive a portion of the cryptocurrency they mine.

+[Nice Hash](https://www.nicehash.com/cloud-mining/dash){: target="_blank"} has a pretty popular cloud mining service you can check out.

 ## X11 Dash Mining